-Gold: You will feel relaxed and as though all of your attention is focused on the suggestions.
-Platinum: You will feel more relaxed than the Gold series due to the binaural tones.
-These tones will help you reach a deeper state and experience less brain activity.
+You will feel relaxed and as though all of your attention is focused on the suggestions.
+The binaural tones will help you reach a deeper state and experience less brain activity.
 Your attention will be highly focused.

 Will my insurance cover this?

 Will I remember what you say?